velartrill/velartrill.github.io/orig/aftermath.md

 “Of course I want you, you dork.”
 Savren grabs him by the scruff of the neck and pulls him down for a kiss on the cheek.
 “Would it be possible for him to travel with me?”

 Meduin drums her fingers on her slate for a moment.
 “I believe so,” she replies.
-“I’m going to have to coordinate with the Naturalization Authority, and that means probably a few days of back-and-forth with Tel Casran, presuming the damn Rosies don’t take out any more of our comm relays in the meanwhile… but I think I can do it, if I throw my weight around.
+“I can't admit him on my own authority, so I’m going to have to coordinate with the Naturalization Authority, and that means probably a few days of back-and-forth with Tel Casran, presuming the damn Rusties don’t take out any more of our comm relays in the meanwhile… but I think I can do it, if I throw my weight around.
 As your boyfriend, he should meet the qualifications for metic status.
 I mean, novas above, the boy’s already got his citizen-name and he’s fluent in *Ranuir—*” She pauses.
 “Sorry, thinking out loud.
 I’ll get it done, don’t you worry about the details.
 Cirlen-_surin?”_

 “Yes, ma’am?”